Answers · Invoice recovery and AR

 Invoice discounting vs. invoice factoring — which one keeps collections in your hands

-Invoice discounting is a type of AR financing where you borrow against your unpaid invoices (typically 80–90% of face value) while retaining responsibility for collecting from your customers.
-The funder never contacts your customers — the financing is confidential.
+Invoice discounting is a type of AR financing where you borrow against your unpaid invoices (typically 80 to 90 percent of face value) while retaining responsibility for collecting from your customers.
+The funder never contacts your customers; the financing is confidential.
 Invoice factoring sells the invoice to the funder, who then takes over collection and contacts your customers directly.
-Discounting preserves the customer relationship and is available to businesses with strong in-house collections.
-Factoring hands off the collection work and is available even to businesses with less robust AR processes.
+Discounting preserves the customer relationship and suits businesses with strong in-house collections.
+Factoring hands off the collection work and is available even to businesses with less developed AR practices.
 Discounting fees are typically lower; factoring costs more but includes the collection service.

 Demand letters for unpaid invoices — what they are, when to send one, and how to write it